Two Evil Eyes: Production

 George A. Romero and Dario Argento first worked together on Dawn of the Dead back in 1978 where the collaboration led to the two developing a mutual respect for each other.
 Shortly after the failure of Romero's Monkey Shines, Argento approached Romero about an anthology project, under the working title of Poe, he and his brother Claudio were working on that would be based on the works of Edgar Allan Poe to which Romero agreed to join wanting to get his mind off the failure of Monkey Shines.
 Two Evil Eyes was originally intended to be an anthology film consisting of four segments based on Poe stories, each by a different director.
 John Carpenter, Clive Barker, and Stephen King were considered to direct two of the segments, but Carpenter had scheduling issues, and King was uninterested in serving as a director again after his experience directing the 1986 film Maximum Overdrive.
 After planning around the schedules of four different directors proved to be too complicated, it was decided to pare the film down to a three part anthology with Argento attempting to convince Wes Craven to sign on to direct the third segment, but once again scheduling and negotiating conflicts saw this approach abandoned and Argento decided his name in combination with Romero's would be enough for a viable film package.

 Writing

-For Argento's segment, he chose to adapt The Black Cat with frequent collaborator Franco Ferrini.
-Romero had initially wanted to adapt The Masque of the Red Death with Donald Sutherland who'd serve as a link between Argento and Romero's segment, however upon learning that Argento didn't want any period settings for the stories Romero rewrote the story to take place in the future which was met with negative reaction from Argento as he felt it would invite comparisons to the classic 1964 The Masque of the Red Death made by Roger Corman and spurring conflict between the two, which was resolved after Corman announced his own remake of Masque of the Red Death that resulted in Romero opting to instead adapt The Facts in the Case of M. Valdemar.
+For Argento's segment, he chose to adapt "The Black Cat" with frequent collaborator Franco Ferrini.
+Romero had initially wanted to adapt "The Masque of the Red Death" with Donald Sutherland, who would serve as a link between Argento's and Romero's segments.
+However, upon learning that Argento didn't want any historical period settings for the segments, Romero rewrote the story to take place in the future, an approach that was met with a negative reaction from Argento, who felt it would invite comparisons to the classic 1964 film version made by Roger Corman.
+The creative conflict between Argento and Romero was resolved after Corman announced his own remake of Masque of the Red Death, which resulted in Romero opting to instead adapt "The Facts in the Case of M. Valdemar".